BertilBraun/Advanced-Techniques-in-Chess-Engines/AIZeroChessBot-C++/README.md

 ### Upcoming To Dos

-- Profile the performance of the C++ implementation of the MCTS algorithm and the Neural Network compared to the Python implementation.
+- [-] Profile the performance of the C++ implementation of the MCTS algorithm and the Neural Network compared to the Python implementation.
 Is the C++ implementation more than 10% in the neural network evaluation step?
-- Create a interactive Notebook to evaluate the performance of the bot on the cluster with access to the cluster's GPU.
+- [x] Create a interactive Notebook to evaluate the performance of the bot on the cluster with access to the cluster's GPU.
   - Evaluate the performance of the bot after the first 12 hours of training.
   - Evaluate the performance of the bot against a baseline chess bot (continuously).
-- Continue training the bot on the cluster with multiple GPUs and multiple nodes (as already implemented) for multiple days if the performance after 12 hours is promising.
+- [ ] Continue training the bot on the cluster with multiple GPUs and multiple nodes (as already implemented) for multiple days if the performance after 12 hours is promising.

+**Current Model Problems:**

+- The model seems to have collapsed on the value head.
+The value head is always predicting `-0.1435`.
+This is a problem that needs to be addressed.
+For now, I restarted training with a new model and a new optimizer and added a way larger search space for the best move in the self-play algorithm.
+- There is little to no coherence between the policy of our model and stockfish's evaluation of the board state.
+The hope is that this will improve with more training.

 ## Overview